-Under the Low Voltage Directive, 2014/35/EC, the European Norm (EN) document EN 60825-1:2007 was developed to provide laser safety guidance and includes clauses on Engineering Specifications, Labeling, Other Informational Requirements, Additional Requirements for Specific Laser Products, Classification, and Determination of the Accessible Emission Level.
-To develop a risk assessment plan/laser safety program for users, see IEC/TR 60825-14:2004 that includes clauses on Administrative Policies, Laser Radiation Hazards, Determining the MPE, Associated Hazards, Evaluating Risk, Control Measures, Maintenance of Safe Operation, Incident Reporting and Accident Investigation, and Medical Surveillance.
+Under the Low Voltage Directive, 2014/35/EU, the International Standard specifies the minimum documentation, marking and labeling for all laser products classified in accordance with IEC 60825-1:2014 (hereafter referred to as EN 60825-1) including laser diodes and all laser devices defined in ISO 11145 was developed to provide laser safety guidance and includes clauses on Engineering Specifications, Labeling, Other Informational Requirements, Additional Requirements for Specific Laser Products, Classification, and Determination of the Accessible Emission Level.
+To develop a risk assessment plan/laser safety program for users, see the EN 60825-14:2004 Standard for the safety of laser products that includes clauses on Administrative Policies, Laser Radiation Hazards, Determining the MPE, Associated Hazards, Evaluating Risk, Control Measures, Maintenance of Safe Operation, Incident Reporting and Accident Investigation, and Medical Surveillance.